tsroten/pynlpir/docs/index.rst

 PyNLPIR is a Python wrapper around the
 `NLPIR/ICTCLAS Chinese segmentation software <http://nlpir.org>`_.

-Easily segment text using NLPIR, one of the most widely-regarded Chinese text
+PyNLPIR allows you to easily segment Chinee text using NLPIR, one of the most widely-regarded Chinese text analyzers:
-analyzers:

 .. code:: python